-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+A learner being lesbian, gay, or bisexual is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other learners.
+In some cases, a learner who is perceived by other learners to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as a learner who is.